mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### the axon and its terminals

-The axon and its terminals are responsible for the sending of information to other neurons and allow for the communication with other cells to form memory.
+The axon and its terminals are responsible for the sending of information via secretion of neurotransmitter to the dendrites of other neurons, allowing for communication with neurons within a memory circuit.

 #### dendrites

-Dendrites pull in information and neurotransmitters that have been pushed over the synaptic gap by other neurons allow the cell to be influenced and change in order to develop memory.
+Dendrites are thin extensions from the soma that receive neurotransmitter that has been sent over the synaptic gap by adjacent neurons within a memory circuit, allowing the neuron to be influenced and change in order to form memories.

 #### synapses

-The site where communication between two neurons takes place.
+The site where communication via neurotransmitter between two adjacent neurons in a memory circuit takes place, thereby making memory formation possible.

 #### synaptic connections

-Allow for memory circuits to form.
+Allow for communication between pre-synaptic and post-synpatic neurons within a memory circuit, thereby making memory formation possible.

 #### neurotransmitters

-Neurotransmitters are the chemical messages that are transferred over the synapse>
+Neurotransmitters enable the encoding of memories within memory circuits and contribute to structural changes within the synapse that are important for memory formation and storage.

 # Learning Activity 7.4

 #### What is the hippocampus and where is it located?

 The hippocampus is a 3.5cm long tube-like cortical structure located in the medial temporal lobe of each hemisphere.
+It is involved in the formation and retrieval of declarative memory.

 #### Who is H.M. and why is he well known to memory researchers?

-H.M. or Henry Molaison is a patient who in an attempt to treat severe epilepsy had the majority of his medial temporal lobe surgically removed.
+H.M., or Henry Molaison is a patient who in an attempt to treat severe epilepsy had the majority of his medial temporal lobe surgically removed.
+As a result of the surgery, H.M. experienced serious memory problems.
 Due to his very specific circumstances he is of interest to neurologists and psychologists studying memory.

 #### List the STM and LTM memory impairments experienced by H.M. after his surgery and what these indicate about the roles played and not played by the hippocampus in memory

-Molaison's STM was not impaired in any significant way, however, Molaison lost the ability to store new long-term declarative memories.
-He did however retain the ability to retrieve and learn new procedural memories, as well as retrieve previously learn declarative memories (although a large portion of approximately 2 years before his surgery were lost).
+Molaison's STM was not impaired in any significant way, however, Molaison lost the ability to store new long-term declarative (explicit) memories - the process of transferring memories from STM to LTM with rehearsal was affected.
+He did however retain the ability to retrieve and learn new procedural memories, as well as retrieve previously learnt declarative memories (although a large portion of approximately 2 years in length was lost).
 This indicates that the hippocampus is likely to have a role in the consolidation of new declarative memories.

 #### What does the H.M. case study suggest about where LTMs are stored in the brain?
 Explain with reference to the case study.

-Henry's ability to retrieve the majority of his existing memories suggests that memories are actually stored in the hippocampus or the amygdala, but instead in other areas of the brain.
+Henry's ability to retrieve the majority of his existing memories suggests that memories are not actually stored in the hippocampus or the amygdala, but instead in other areas of the brain.

 # Learning Activity 7.5